ToxiWoxi/ExecutableCrac/README.md

 3) Add `+exec autoexec` to your launch options.
     - If you have more autoexecs that you run, add them to `autoexec.cfg`
 4) Edit `ExecutableCrac/Settings.cfg`.
-   - For help with internet settings, look at `ExecutableCrac/Modules/Internet.cfg`.
+   - For further help with internet settings, look at `ExecutableCrac/Execs/Internet.cfg`.
 5) (optional) if you want to use layered keys, edit the files in `ExecutableCrac/Custom/LayeredKeys`.
     - I've provided examples (`+example` and `-example`) to show how it works.